Table of Contents

-Now it’s time to put our meal-planning formula into practice.
+Need a sample menu for a dinner party?
+Let's put our meal-planning formula into practice.
 The recipes in these menus are time-tested and guest-approved.
-They are some of my absolute favorites and my go-to recipes when I don’t want to think about what to make.
+They are some of my absolute favorites and my go-to recipes when I don't want to think about what to make.
 Remember our meal-planning formula?

 Main Dish + 1 Starch + 1 Veggie Side + Dessert